23 October 1971

 Space reserved for special players

 The shirts of some of the most important Barça players of the past are on display in the Palau.
-The nine men honoured are basketball players Andrés Giménez, Nacho Solozábal and Juan Antonio San Epifanio "Epi", along with handball stars Joan Sagalés, Iñaki Urdangarín, Òscar Grau, Enric Masip, David Barrufet, and roller hockey legend Alberto Borregán.
+The nine men honoured are basketball players Andrés Giménez, Nacho Solozábal, Juan Antonio San Epifanio "Epi" and Roberto Dueñas, along with handball stars Joan Sagalés, Iñaki Urdangarín, Òscar Grau, Enric Masip, Xavier O'Callaghan and David Barrufet, and roller hockey legend Alberto Borregán.

 An Olympic site